deta/cloud-docs/docs/micros/about.md

 - Currently, all requests received by Micros do not contain the client IP addresses.
 This makes most rate-limiting logic and other IP-dependant logic not work on Micros.
 - Micros support most micro web frameworks (Node.js: express, fastify, koa, etc && Python: FastAPI, Flask, etc.).
 Other frameworks are not likely to work.
 - Websockets and long-running processes do not work on Micros. (examples: socket.io or Discord bots won't work)
+- Features like [Background Tasks](https://www.starlette.io/background/) and [Startup/Shutdown Events](https://www.starlette.io/events/) will currently not work as expected on Micros.